xgzlucario/cliz/README.md

 vim ~/.cliz/cliz.yaml
 ```

 This is a template yaml, write your LLMs provider, and add any tools you like.
+This is my [config](cliz.yaml):

 ```yaml
 auto: false # disable auto mode